BACE: LLM-based Code Generation through Bayesian Anchored Co-Evolution of Code and Test Populations: Related Work

 \subsection{Pre-LLM: Program Synthesis}

 Program synthesis is the automatic construction of an executable program that satisfies a given high-level specification~\cite{manna_toward_1971}.
 One prominent paradigm, Search-Based Software Engineering (SBSE), reformulates synthesis as a search-based optimization problem.
 A foundational technique in this domain is Genetic Programming (GP), popularized by Koza~\cite{koza_genetic_1994}, which adapts genetic algorithms to evolve executable structures.
+To expand representational flexibility beyond standard GP, Grammatical Evolution (GE)~\cite{goos_grammatical_1998, mcdermott_grammar_2017} maps linear genotypes to source code via context-free grammars, while approaches like PushGP~\cite{spector_autoconstructive_2001} utilize stack-based execution architectures to naturally handle multiple data types and complex control flows.

 Standard GP is prone to premature convergence.
 Hillis~\cite{hillis_co-evolving_1990} addressed this via `host-parasite' coevolution, demonstrating that evolving adversarial test cases alongside solutions can force the search out of local optima.
 Arcuri and Yao~\cite{arcuri_coevolving_2007} applied this to program synthesis, co-evolving programs against unit tests.
 Unlike standard GP's static test suites, their method evolves adversarial tests to actively expose faults, creating a competitive arms race that enforces strict adherence to the specification.
 However, these co-evolutionary methods typically rely on formal specifications to validate correctness.